Lifelines (A-ha album)

-Lifelines is the seventh studio album by Norwegian band A-ha, released on 24 April 2002 by WEA Records.
-The album topped the charts in Norway and Germany, while reaching the top 10 in Austria, Denmark, Poland and Switzerland.
+Lifelines is the seventh studio album by the Norwegian band A-ha, released on 24 April 2002 by WEA.
+The album topped the charts in Norway and Germany, and reached the top 10 in Austria, Denmark, Poland and Switzerland.
 In 2019, Lifelines and Minor Earth Major Sky, both of A-ha's albums recorded for Warner Music Germany, were remastered and re-released with an extra disc, which contained demos, early versions and alternate mixes.
-They also received first official vinyl releases.
+They also received their first official vinyl releases.

 Singles and videos

 The video for the single "Forever Not Yours" was shot in Havana, Cuba.
 It was directed by Harald Zwart (who also directed the "Velvet" video) and the storyline is based on the story of Noah's Ark and today's celebrities.
-Look-alikes of Desmond Tutu, Madonna, and Queen Elizabeth II are included, among others.
+Look-alikes of Desmond Tutu, Madonna and Queen Elizabeth II are included, among others.

-The video for the single "Lifelines" features segments from the 1991 short film Året gjennom Børfjord, also known as A Year Along the Abandoned Road.
+The video for the single "Lifelines" uses segments from the 1991 short film Året gjennom Børfjord, also known as A Year Along the Abandoned Road.
 In the short film a camera moves through a small village in Finnmark, Norway, while the seasons change.

 Cover art

 The cover for the album was made by Andy Frank during the shooting of the music video for "Forever Not Yours" in Havana.
 It is an edited image of Jose Marti Parque Stadium.
-In the booklet there are also images of old theatre and old American cars as well as other views which can be found on the streets of Havana.
+In the booklet there are also images of old theatres and old American cars as well as other views which can be found on the streets of Havana.